EndPointCorp/end-point-blog/2020/08/27/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento.html.md

     magento-demo-network:
 ```

-As you can see, most of `docker-compose.yml` is more or less rewriting the `docker run` commands in a YML format.
+As you can see, most of `docker-compose.yml` is more or less rewriting the `docker run` commands in a YAML format.
 With the exception of the `web` container/​service which includes a `build` section that reflects the `docker build` command that was used to take the Dockerfile and turn it into an image.

 If you want to try it out, make sure to remove all the infrastructure we’ve created, to avoid any conflicts.
 You can do so from your host machine with these commands: